ameer-kallumthodi/crm-demo/README_LARAVEL.md

-# Skillage CRM - Laravel 12
+# Basic CRM - Laravel 12

-This is the Laravel 12 version of the Skillage CRM system, migrated from CodeIgniter 4.
+This is the Laravel 12 version of the Baic CRM system, migrated from CodeIgniter 4.

 ## Features